Polyvinyl alcohol

-Poly(vinyl alcohol) (PVOH, PVA, or PVAl) is a water-soluble synthetic polymer.
+Polyvinyl alcohol (PVOH, PVA, or PVAl) is a water-soluble synthetic polymer.
 It has the idealized formula [CH2CH(OH)]n.
 It is used in papermaking, textile warp sizing, as a thickener and emulsion stabilizer in polyvinyl acetate (PVAc) adhesive formulations, in a variety of coatings, and 3D printing.
 It is colourless (white) and odorless.
 It is commonly supplied as beads or as solutions in water.
 Without an externally added crosslinking agent, PVA solution can be gelled through repeated freezing-thawing, yielding highly strong, ultrapure, biocompatible hydrogels which have been used for a variety of applications such as vascular stents, cartilages, contact lenses, etc.

+Although polyvinyl alcohol is often referred to by the acronym PVA, more generally PVA refers to polyvinyl acetate, which is commonly used as a wood adhesive and sealer.

 Uses

 PVA is used in a variety of medical applications because of its biocompatibility, low tendency for protein adhesion, and low toxicity.
-Specific uses include cartilage replacements, contact lenses, and eye drops.
+Specific uses include cartilage replacements, contact lenses, laundry detergent pods and eye drops.
 Polyvinyl alcohol is used as an aid in suspension polymerizations.
 Its largest application in China is its use as a protective colloid to make PVAc dispersions.
 In Japan its major use is the production of Vinylon fiber.
 This fiber is also manufactured in North Korea for self-sufficiency reasons, because no oil is required to produce it.
 Another application is photographic film.

 PVA-based polymers are used widely in additive manufacturing.
 For example, 3D printed oral dosage forms demonstrate great potential in the pharmaceutical industry.
 It is possible to create drug-loaded tablets with modified drug-release characteristics where PVA is used as a binder substance.

-Medically, it may also used as the embolic agent in a Uterine Fibroid Embolectomy (UFE).
+Medically, PVA-based microparticles have received FDA 510(k) approval to be used as embolisation particles to be used for peripheral hypervascular tumors.
+It may also used as the embolic agent in a Uterine Fibroid Embolectomy (UFE).
+In biomedical engineering research, PVA has also been studied for cartilage, orthopaedic applications, and potential materials for vascular graft.

-PVA is commonly used in household sponges that absorb more water than Polyurethane sponges.
-PVA glue is commonly used for glueing porous materials like wood, paper and cloth.
+PVA is commonly used in household sponges that absorb more water than polyurethane sponges.

+PVA may be used as an adhesive during preparation of stool samples for microscopic examination in pathology.